kknickels/GetAndCleanData/README.md

 Packages Required
   The code reads 'dplyr' and 'data.table' into the library

-URLs - 8 Urls are defined.
+URLs - 8 Urls are defined:

 	(1-6) for the data (3 each for test and train)
 	(7) activity_labels to give the activities meaningful names (8) and features.txt in order to identify the variable columns required and give them meaningful names.

-Read data into dataframes
+Read data into dataframes:

 	All six files from the test and train directories are read into dataframes As well as the activity and variable names

-Keep Mean and Standard Deviation measures
+Keep Mean and Standard Deviation measures:

 	The column names with mean and STD variable names are each pulled into a list then combined into one list ("colkeep")

-Assign column names (or variable) to the 6 working data frames; column names are assigned to the activity table to that it can be joined to final table in order to update the activity names (vs ID#)
+Assign column names (or variable) to the 6 working data frames; column names are assigned to the activity table so that it can be joined to final table in order to update the activity names (vs ID#)

-Create subsets of x data and features, with just needed variables
+Create subsets of x data and features, with just needed variables:
 	The test x-dataframe, train x-dataframe and featurenames are created with just the identified mean and std variables using the "keep" list created earlier

-Merge and format final dataset
+Merge and format final dataset:

 	Test and Train x data tables (limited to mean and std) are each combined with their subject and activity identifiers (with cbind)
 	Then combined together into one data table (using rbind), then converted to a dplyr dataframe